Tensor product of filtered $A_\infty$-algebras: Another model for

 and similarly $\eta_{0,0\times\beta_2}=e_A\otimes \m_{0,\beta_2}.$

 Let us now consider the general case, $\eta_{n,\beta}=\sum_{T\in\Gamma_n(\beta)} \eta_T$.
-First note that, since $A\otimes_{\infty}B$ is a filtered dg-algebra, the vertices of $T$ have valency $\leq2$.
-By Lemma \ref{m0} it cannot have vertices of valency zero.
+Since $A\otimes_{\infty}B$ is a filtered dg-algebra, the vertices of $T$ have valency $\leq2$.
+By Lemma \ref{m0} $T$ cannot have vertices of valency zero.
 If a vertex has valency one, we say the incoming edge is vertical, if it has valency two, we say the first incoming edge is right leaning and the second is left leaning.